Skew symplectic and orthogonal characters through lattice paths: Combinatorial proofs of the dual Jacobi--Trudi formulae

 \begin{lem} Let $k$ be a positive integer and let $\{(1,0),(0,1),(2,0)\}$ be the step set such that $\o$-horizontal steps are only allowed to end on the line $y=x$.
 Also let $a,b,c\in\mathbb{Z}$ and $n\in\mathbb{N}$ such that $a+b$ is even and $(a,b)$ and $(c,2n+a+b-c)$ lie strictly above the line $y=x-1$.
 Then the generating function of lattice paths from $(a,b)$ to $(c,2n+a+b-c)$ that do not cross the line $y=x-1$ and that have exactly $k$ $\o$-horizontal steps is

 where $\x^\pm=(x_1,x_1^{-1},\dots,x_n,x_n^{-1})$. \end{lem}

 \begin{proof} We proceed in a way similar to the proof of Lemma~\ref{lem:kSpecialOrthogonalPaths}.
 First, we replace every $\o$-horizontal step by a double vertical step whilst keeping the terminal part of the path but shifting the initial part accordingly.
+See Figure~\ref{fig:lemmaso} for an illustration.
 This results in a path from $(a+2k,b-2k)$ to $(c,2n+a+b-c)$ that intersects the line $y=x-4k+2$ but that does not cross the line $y=x-4k-1$.

 This mapping is again a weight-preserving bijection.
 We continue by using the modified reflection principle in Lemma~\ref{lem:modifiedreflection}.

 In order to compute the generating function of paths from $(a+2k,b-2k)$ to $(c,2n+a+b-c)$ that intersect the line $y=x-4k+2$, we have to distinguish two cases.
 If $(a+2k,b-2k)$ already lies below $y=x-4k+2$, that is, if $b-a=0$, then the generating function is simply $e_{c-a-2k}(\x^\pm)$.
 Otherwise, we reflect $(a+2k,b-2k)$ along $y=x-4k+2$ and obtain $(b+2k-2,a-2k+2)$.
 Thus, the generating function of these paths is $e_{c-b-2k+2}(\x^\pm)$.